-- (A) The primary season dissolved oxygen standard is to be met at a water temperature of 22° C (71.5°F) and at the minimum stream flow for that season.
-At water temperatures of 10° C (50° F), the dissolved oxygen standard is 6.5 mg/l. - (B) During March, April and May, when background stream flows are 15 CFS or higher, the D.O. standard is 6.5 mg/l in all areas except the Delta Ecoregion, where the primary season D.O. standard will remain at 5 mg/l. - (C) The critical season dissolved oxygen standard is to be met at maximum allowable water temperatures and at Q7-10 flows.
-However, when water temperatures exceed 22°C (71.6°F), a 1 mg/l diurnal depression will be allowed below the applicable critical standard for no more than 8 hours during any 24-hour period.
+- (A) The primary season dissolved oxygen standard is to be met at a water temperature of 22°C (71.5°F) and at the minimum stream flow for that season.
+At water temperatures of 10°C (50°F), the dissolved oxygen standard is 6.5 mg/4L. - (B) During March, April and May, when background stream flows are 15 CFScfs or higher, the D.O.dissolved oxygen standard is 6.5 mg/L in all areas except the Delta Ecoregion, where the primary season D.O.dissolved oxygen standard will remain at 5 mg/L. - (C) The critical season dissolved oxygen standard is to be met at maximum allowable water temperatures and at Q7-10 flows.
+However, when water temperatures exceed 22 °C (71.6 °F), a 1 mg/\frac{1}{L} diurnal depression will be allowed below the applicable critical standard for no more than 8 hours during any 24-hour period.